Nordstrom/win_domain/README.md

 * initiate a reboot, based on supplied delay attribute
 * kill the ruby process (aborting the chef run)

-Please ensure you have a mechanism in place that restarts the chef client post-reboot, such as an on-boot scheduled task, that causes chef client to restart post-reboot.
+    Please ensure you have a mechanism in place that restarts the chef client post-reboot, such as an on-boot scheduled task.

 ## Attributes